East Africa Self-Drive - Safaris Experience

 • Pickup and Drop-off Locations: Specify where you’ll pick up and drop off the rental vehicle.
 Additional fees may apply for dropping off the car at a different location.

-• Fuel Policy: Understand the rental company’s fuel policy.
+• Fuel Policy: Understand our company’s fuel policy.
 Some require you to return the car with a full tank, while others offer pre-paid fuel options.

 • Mileage Limit: Check if there’s a mileage limit and if additional fees apply for exceeding it.

-• Equipment: If you need extras like GPS navigation, child seats, or ski racks, confirm availability and costs.
+• Equipment: If you need extras like GPS navigation, child seats, or racks inquire with us to confirm availability and costs.

-• Inspect the Vehicle: Before leaving the rental location, thoroughly inspect the car for any pre-existing damage.
+• Inspect the Vehicle: Before leaving our office location, thoroughly inspect the car for any pre-existing damage.
 Note and report any scratches, dents, or other issues to avoid being held responsible for them later.

 • Documentation: Have your driver’s license, reservation confirmation, and any necessary insurance documents ready.